Maikel Garcia Preview, Player Props: Royals vs. White Sox

 Maikel Garcia At The Plate

-- Garcia is hitting .280 with 18 doubles, three triples, four home runs and 29 walks.
+- Garcia is batting .285 with 19 doubles, three triples, four home runs and 29 walks.

-- Garcia enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .286.
+- Garcia will look to extend his five-game hitting streak.
+He's batting .429 during his last outings.

-- In 70.3% of his 101 games this season, Garcia has picked up at least one hit.
-He's also had 27 multi-hit games.

-- Garcia has driven home a run in 38 games this year (37.6%), including more than one RBI in 6.9% of his games and producing three or more of his team's runs on one occasion..
+- Garcia has had an RBI in 39 games this season (38.2%), including seven multi-RBI outings (6.9%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 39 of 101 games this year, and more than once 6 times.
+- He has scored in 40 of 102 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.